 - Standard – $99

-With an experienced person leading the way and some products in hand, you’ll embark into some training sessions while selling the products through various channels.
-There are 8 levels to measure your progress as a presenter and each of them is color coded.
+With an experienced person leading the way and some products in hand, you’ll embark on some training sessions while selling the products through various channels.
+There are 8 levels to measure your progress as a presenter and each of them is color-coded.

 Like most MLM, you always start from the bottom and with every advancement, you’ll gain more financial reward and sometimes, even a car.